 Carleen also helped to organize events for Brock’s high school swim team.

 The Spring 2007 issue of the Samaritan Health Foundation magazine features the Turner family as being active with the Good Samaritan hospital.
 Their activity is done in memory of Carleen’s brother, Scott Bradfield.

-4. Barry Bonds’ Lawyer, Nicknamed ‘the Last Hope,’ Will Represent Brock in His Appeal
+4. Barry Bonds’ Lawyer, Nicknamed ‘the Last Hope,’ Represented Brock in His Appeal

-Palo Alto Online reports that Turner is planning an appeal against his conviction and has enlisted Dennis Riordan, an appellate lawyer, hired by his parents.
+Palo Alto Online reports that Turner appealed his conviction and has enlisted Dennis Riordan, an appellate lawyer, hired by his parents.
 The appeal was rejected.